Modern Warfare (Community): Sequels

 "Modern Warfare" was the first of several Community episodes centered around paintball.

-The next episodes to feature it were "A Fistful of Paintballs" and "For a Few Paintballs More", which served as the two-part finale of the show's second season.
-The episodes parodied Western films, particularly Spaghetti Westerns, as well as Star Wars and were well received by critics.
+The second season features paintball in "A Fistful of Paintballs" and "For a Few Paintballs More", which served as the two-part finale of the season.
+The first part paid homage Western films, particularly Spaghetti Westerns, and the second was an homage to Star Wars.
+Both were well received by critics.

+The finale of the fourth season, "Advanced Introduction to Finality", sees the study group face off against the evil versions of themselves in a paintball match.

 The sixth-season episode "Modern Espionage" focuses on an underground paintball match in an homage to spy films; it also received strongly positive reviews.

-In addition, the third-season episode "Curriculum Unavailable" features a fake flashback to a paintball match with a gangster film theme, while the finale of the fourth season, "Advanced Introduction to Finality", sees the study group face off against the evil versions of themselves in a paintball match.
-Some critics have also noted that the fifth-season episode "Geothermal Escapism", which features a school-wide match of "Hot Lava", had a similar spirit and feel compared to the paintball episodes.
+The third and fifth seasons do not feature paintball episodes, but the third-season episode "Curriculum Unavailable" features a fake flashback to a paintball match with a gangster film theme.
+Some critics noted that the fifth-season episode "Geothermal Escapism", which features a school-wide match of "Hot Lava", had a similar spirit to the paintball episodes.